Getting Started

 autoload -Uz compinit && compinit

-- if you are using a custom
+If you are using a custom compinit

-setup with a ZSH Framework, ensurecompinit
+setup with a ZSH Framework, ensure compinit

 is below your sourcing of the framework